FlavioAro/flutter-crud-api/README.md

-# Flutter Crud api
+# Flutter Crud API
-How to create a crud app to consume an api.
+How to create a crud app to consume an API.

 ### Type this command to install the Http package
 > flutter pub add http